Luc Montagnier

-During the COVID-19 pandemic, Montagnier promoted the conspiracy theory that SARS-CoV-2, the causative virus, was deliberately created and escaped from a laboratory.
+In 2017, Montagnier was criticised by other academics for using his Nobel prize status to "spread dangerous health messages outside of his field of knowledge".
+During the COVID-19 pandemic, Montagnier promoted the lab-leak theory that SARS-CoV-2, the causative virus, was deliberately created and escaped from a laboratory.
 Such a claim has been rejected by other virologists.
-He has been criticised by other academics for using his Nobel prize status to "spread dangerous health messages outside his field of knowledge".

 Early life and education

-Montagnier was born in Chabris.
+Montagnier was born in Chabris in central France.
 Montagnier became interested in science as a teenager.
 He studied science at the University of Poitiers, France, and then became an assistant in the Faculty of Sciences at Sorbonne University, where he obtained a PhD.

 Career

-In 1960 Montagnier moved to Carshalton, UK as a postdoctoral fellow at the now defunct Virus Research Unit of the Medical Research Council (United Kingdom).
-In 1963, he moved to the then Institute of Virology in Glasgow.
+In 1960, Montagnier moved to Carshalton, UK as a postdoctoral fellow at the now defunct Virus Research Unit of the Medical Research Council (United Kingdom).
+In 1963, he moved to the Glasgow Institute of Virology.
 He developed a soft agar culture medium to culture viruses.

 From 1965 until 1972 he was Laboratory Chief at the Institut Curie, then moved to the Institut Pasteur working on the effects of interferon on viruses.